CodingGwiyomi/displayingUsers/README.md

-"yarn install" and "yarn start" to view
+Please "yarn install" and "yarn start" to view

 Time it took to code: ~5 hours